Marco Rubio: Early life and education

 Rubio attended South Miami Senior High School, graduating in 1989.
-He attended Tarkio College in Missouri for one year on a football scholarship before enrolling at Santa Fe Community College (now Santa Fe College) in Gainesville, Florida.
-He earned his Bachelor of Arts degree in political science from the University of Florida in 1993 and his Juris Doctor cum laude from the University of Miami School of Law in 1996.
-Rubio has said that he incurred $100,000 in student loans.
-He paid off those loans in 2012.
+He attended Tarkio College in Missouri for one year on a football scholarship before enrolling at Santa Fe Community College (later Santa Fe College) in Gainesville, Florida.
+He transferred again and earned his Bachelor of Arts degree in political science from the University of Florida in 1993, then received his Juris Doctor, cum laude, from the University of Miami School of Law in 1996.
+Rubio has said that he incurred $100,000 in student loans, but paid off those loans in 2012.

-Early career
+Early career (1996–2000)

-While studying law, Rubio interned for U.S. Representative Ileana Ros-Lehtinen.
+While studying law, Rubio interned for U.S. representative Ileana Ros-Lehtinen.
 He also worked on Republican senator Bob Dole's 1996 presidential campaign.
 In April 1998, two years after finishing law school, Rubio was elected to a seat as city commissioner for West Miami.
-He became a member of the Florida House of Representatives in early 2000.
+He was elected to the Florida House of Representatives in early 2000.